dancmu20/stats202/README.md

 - Van Dan Phan
 - Wenyang Zhang

 We experiment different type of model LDA-QDA and SVM and Tree-Based.
-We found the highest accuracy from three models: hyper-tuned boosting model, SVM with power transformation, Ensembling svm rf and logistic regression.
-And then we use ensemble approach to combine the result from these three model to predict final result.
+These model scripts are put in the respective folders.
+We used voting strategy to combine the result from 6 models that have the highest accuracy.
+The script for final result and data are put in folder "Final-Result".